Split-n-Chain: Privacy-Preserving Multi-Node Split Learning with Blockchain-Based Auditability: Performance Evaluation

 \section{Performance Evaluation}

-In this section, we provide a detailed description of our implementation of \textsf{Split-n-Chain}.
-We first discuss the implementation methodology and then report the experimental results.
-We evaluate the performance of \textsf{Split-n-Chain} based on various parameters such as bootstrapping time, training time and training accuracy.
+In this section, we provide a detailed description of \textsf{Split-n-Chain} implementation.
+We first discuss our implementation methodology and then report the experimental results.
+We evaluate the performance of \textsf{Split-n-Chain} in terms of various parameters such as bootstrapping time, training time and accuracy.